If you are looking for Cook Interview Questions, you have come to the right place.

 - Learn as much as possible about the company and ask yourself why you want to work there.
 Why would you rather work at this restaurant than any other?

-- Review potential interview questions and think about how you will answer them based on your experience.
+- Review potential interview questions and consider how you will respond to them based on your experience.

-- Think about where you see yourself in the future.
+- Consider where you envision yourself in the future.
 Restaurants prefer people whose career goals align with the restaurant industry.
 Perhaps you want to become a restaurant general manager or chef.
 Note that if you want to work at a restaurant to pay for your education, that is fine, but make sure you demonstrate that you are committed to working there for over a few months.

 - Know where you are going and how long it takes to get there.
-Go online and find the easiest way to get there, then add extra time to be on time.
+Go online and find the easiest way to get there, then add extra time to ensure you arrive on time.
 The last thing you want is to arrive late.